My Own Prison (song): Release and reception

 "My Own Prison" was the band's first ever single to be released and the lead single to their debut album of the same name.
 Because Creed's singles were not initially sold in the United States, they were ineligible for the US Billboard Hot 100.
 The single managed to peak at number 54 on the US Billboard Hot 100 Airplay chart in March 1998.
 The song also managed to find success on the Billboard Mainstream Rock Tracks chart as well as the Modern Rock Tracks chart.
 The song peaked at number two on the former for the week of November 8, 1997, where it would remain for nine consecutive weeks, being kept off the top stop by "Touch, Peel and Stand" by Days of the New.
 It also finished at number 2 on the 1998 year-end chart.
 On the latter chart, the song managed to reach number seven for the week of April 18, 1998.

 Internationally, "My Own Prison" peaked at number 9 on the Canada Rock/Alternative (RPM) chart and number 45 on the Canada Top Singles (RPM) chart.

+It is the band's most-played song live having been performed over 302 times over the span of their career.